 Exploring different perspectives

 The trip culminated in collaborative project work: pupils spent the day at the Bischöfliches Gymnasium with their peers and compared and contrasted how WWI is portrayed in UK and German educational resources, such as textbooks.
 Having enriched their knowledge of WWI through first-hand insights from local residents, students were able to critically engage with the materials and information they are given at school.
 It also proved to be a useful professional development exercise for the teachers leading the trip.
-"My colleague, a history specialist, can now teach both world wars from both perspectives.
-He can now better answer and question the text books we use."
-(UK teacher).

 A symbol of international peace

 The end of the visit was marked with a symbol of international peace – the giving and receiving of rose plants.
 The Abbeyfield gold rose is to be planted in Hildesheim, whilst the pink rose will be planted in Chippenham as a symbol of friendship between the two towns and understanding between the two nations.
 The partner schools are planning a return visit to Chippenham in June to continue their collaborative historical project.

 - Make sure that you know your students well and take care to match them well.

 - Likewise, make sure that both ‘ends’ of the trip want the same outcomes, and that you both understand what is and is not included.